luissantiagobustos/Technical_Solution_G-Research/README.md

 Output: It creates a new JSON file "summary_final_records.json" where the new summary records are created from the "sample_output.json" information.

 Comments: Program is functional and optimal to handle very large input files.

+Complexity: Only one iteration to the JSON data was needed to create the new summary records (O(linear time)).
+This ensures efficiency by matching END with START records with a dictionary (O(constant time)).
+See code to undestand logic.